Ruben-Rodriguez-Redondo/TFG-Software-DoubleDip/README.md

 `Optional`: At least in my Pycharm community version (2024.2.5) even if the packages are correctly installed, and the code works fine some packages are still red-marked in the code as not installed.
-To avoid this warning (if happened to you) just add .venv\Lib\Site-Packages to your interpreter paths.
+To avoid this warning (if it happens to you) just add .venv\Lib\Site-Packages to your interpreter paths.
 More details [here](https://stackoverflow.com/questions/31235376/pycharm-doesnt-recognize-installed-module).